Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-08-23

 In Yoast SEO Premium 19.2, we’re introducing a new inclusive language analysis.
 This will help you get feedback on words that might exclude part of your audience and get inclusive alternatives.
 This is a beta launch and is only available in English for now.
 Plus, it is opt-in.
 Try it out!
-Read more about what's new in Yoast SEO Premium 19.2 in [https://yoa.st/release-23-8-22](our release post in English) or [https://yoa.st/release-23-8-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 19.2 in [our release post in English](https://yoa.st/release-23-8-22) or [our release post in Spanish](https://yoa.st/release-23-8-22-spanish)!

 #### Enhancements